Zapata County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-• Phone: Call the Texas DPS at the number provided on your DUI paperwork.
-Be prepared to provide your driver's license information and case details.
+• Phone: Contact the Texas DPS by phone to initiate the request.
+Be prepared to provide your driver's license number, date of birth, and details of your arrest.

 • Your full name